koditoriet/totpm/README.md

 ### Other Linux (system install)
-1. Clone the repository.
-2. Run `cargo install --features=install totpm` to build the `totpm` binary.
+1. Run `cargo install --features=install totpm` to build and the `totpm` binary locally.
-3. Run `sudo ~/.cargo/bin/totpm init` to install `totpm` for all users on the system.
+2. Run `sudo ~/.cargo/bin/totpm init` to install `totpm` for all users on the system.

 ### Other Linux (local install)
-1. Clone the repository.
-2. Run `cargo install totpm` to build and install the `totpm` binary.
+1. Run `cargo install totpm` to build and install the `totpm` binary.
-3. Run `totpm init --local` to set up `totpm` for the current user.
+2. Run `totpm init --local` to set up `totpm` for the current user.

 ## Implementation details